balmung08/4WIS-Robot-Simulation-Environment/Readme.md

 * Directly using wheel STL models as Gazebo collision bodies may result in discontinuous or unstable motion.
   This is likely due to poor compatibility between STL meshes and Gazebo’s collision detection.
   In this work, the issue is mitigated by manually defining simplified collision geometries
+* The timestamps of the topics published by each node and the coordinate transformations must be aligned.

 ---